top of page

 Public Education

-Spring and Summer Season Safety
+Fall and Winter Season Safety

 Safety Tips

 *Avoid burning leaves.
-Burning leaves is illegal in some areas.
+Burning leaves is illegal in come areas.
 It also releases dangerous chemicals into the air, so try to find another way to get rid of them.
 If you must dispose of leaves this way, protect your face and do it far from your home.
-Also use caution if it’s windy outside.
+Also use caution if it's windy outside.
 And while raking those leaves, you can prevent an aching back by standing upright, pulling from your arms and legs, and bend at the knees to lift something.

 *Change smoke alarm batteries.
 The batteries should be changed twice per year.
 Many people use Daylight Savings Time as an easy way to remember to change smoke alarm and carbon monoxide detector batteries.